Teksta versija

 12. The periodicity and extent of the mandatory initial and periodic health examinations for persons who are employed in the work referred to in Paragraph 9 of this Regulation is indicated in Annex 2 to this Regulation.
 The family doctor may prescribe the performance of the health examination referred to in Annex 2 to this Regulation more often by justifying it accordingly, however, the frequency of examinations may not exceed one time in six months.

-13. If examination of the health condition within the last year and a lung x-ray examination within the last six months have been performed for the employee and the family doctor has documents certifying them, the family doctor shall take them into account, when examining the relevant person and issuing the opinion on conformity of the health condition of the person with the work to be performed.
+13. If examination of the health condition has been performed within the last year and a lung x-ray examination within the last six months has been performed for the employee and the family doctor has documents certifying it, the family doctor shall take them into account, when examining the relevant person and issuing the opinion on conformity of the health condition of the person with the work to be performed.
 If during this time period the person has not been in contact with a person ill with active pulmonary tuberculosis and the person does not display symptoms of tuberculosis illness, the family doctor need not send the person to perform a repeat lung x-ray examination.

 14. If the person, prior to commencing employment legal relationship (including, when commencing work in additional work), has undergone the mandatory health examination the extent of which conforms to the work to be performed, the initial mandatory health examination need not be performed for the person, but he or she shall present a valid opinion to the employer or authorised person of the employer which he or she has received for submission to the previous or existing workplace.